Central Mamuju Regency: Administration

-The regency is divided into five districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census.
-The table also includes the locations of the district administrative centres.
+The regency is divided into five districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2023 (rounded to the nearest 100 persons).
+The table also includes the locations of the district administrative centres, and the number of villages (all classed as rural desa) in each district.

 Climate

 Central Mamuju regency has a tropical rainforest climate (Af) with heavy rainfall year-round.
 The following climate data is for the town of Tobadak, the seat of the regency.